smeredith/smeredith.github.io/_drafts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 If you need more space on a PDF to take notes, you can increase the size of its margins using [the I2PDF tool](https://www.i2pdf.com/add-margin-to-pdf).
 You can add up to 3 inches per side.
-The site is full of ads, and I wouldn't use this tool for anything else and not for any private files.
+The site is full of ads, and I wouldn't use this tool for anything else.
+I also wouldn't trust it for any private files.

-If I need even more space in a PDF for notes, I use [BentoPDF](https://bentopdf.com/) to add blank pages anywhere in a PDF.
+If I need even more space in a PDF for notes, I use [BentoPDF](https://bentopdf.com/) to add blank pages anywhere in a PDF and then write on that.
 This is a great tool for doing various kinds of PDF manipulation, like merging and splitting PDFs and extracting pages from them.

 ## Hand-written notes